Benefits of bigger 700c wheels on kids bikes

 It was also important to ‘future-proof’ the range as much as is possible, an important consideration for parents wanting to preserve the value of their investment.
 The latest technical standards have been used such as flat-mount disc brakes, Shimano thru-axles, an 1 1/8” tapered fork steerer and internal cabling (with ‘easy to install cables’ design for novice mechanics).
 The full length outer cable design also reduces ongoing maintenance to a minimum.

 We also had firm opinions about where our frames should be produced.
 After building 100’s of race bikes from many brands over the years, we had certainly learnt where we didn’t want them made.
 As the home of high-end bike production for decades, Taiwan was our first choice and finding a factory that was already producing bikes for several well-known UK and US brands was very useful.
 Their experience and quality was instantly evident.
 All frames are hand fabricated and hand painted.
-Then all bikes are hand-built in the UK, giving us the freedom to build to the riders requirements, using our own unique range of youth-specific bike components.
+Then all bikes/self-build bundles are hand-assembled in the UK, giving us the freedom to build to the riders requirements, using our own unique range of youth-specific bike components.